-Although you can install patches in multiuser mode, Compag recommends that you bring down your system to single-user mode when installing patches that affect the operation of the Tru64 UNIX operating system or the product you are patching.
+Although you can install patches in multiuser mode, Compaq recommends that you bring down your system to single-user mode when installing patches that affect the operation of the Tru64 UNIX operating system or the product you are patching.
 If your system must remain in multiuser mode, it is recommended that you apply the patches when the system is as lightly loaded as possible.

 There are no restrictions on performing patch selection and preinstallation checking in multiuser mode.
+Patch removals can only be done in single-user mode.